Healthy Aging Research

 Representative article (Profile of the Wako Cohort Study)

 Yokoyama Y, Nofuji Y, Abe T, Nonaka K, Ozone Y, Nakamura Y, Chiaki S, Suda T, Saito N, Takase M, Amano H, Ogawa S, Suzuki H, Murayama H. The Wako Cohort Study: Design and profile of participants at baseline.
-J Epidemiol. (under review)
+J Epidemiol. (in press)

 List of research papers from the Wako Study (under construction